connorcrowe/to-lulc-aiml/README.md

 # 🛩️ Land Use Land Cover Classification of Aerial Imagery with Machine Learning
 **Explore the full model:** [U-Net CNN in Jupyter Notebook](https://github.com/connorcrowe/to-lulc-aiml/blob/main/3_Final/3_Full_Model.ipynb)

-***Objective:** Predict land use classification in aerial imagery with high accuracy, especially in specific spatial relationships, such as identifying a connected roadway network and accurately mapping vegetation vs pavement to allow for potential future use in transportation analysis, impervious surface mapping, etc.*
+**Objective:** *Predict land use classifications in aerial imagery, focusing on specific spatial relationships, such as identifying roadway networks and mapping vegetation versus pavement.
+This enables potential applications in transportation analysis, impervious surface mapping, etc.*
-IMAGE

 ## Project Overview
 This project explores the use of machine learning to automate Land Use Land Cover (LULC) classification from high-resolution aerial imagery.
 Automated LULC mapping is a critical tool for urban planning, climate analysis, and environmental monitoring, providing consistent and scalable methods for understanding how land is being used in urban environments.

-By iterating through multiple model architectures and analyzing the results, this project demonstrates how machine learning techniques can improve the accuracy of LULC classification through experimentation.
+An iterative approach was taken, gradually improving the quality of the training data, data augmentation, model, and prediction.

 ## Tools & Tech & Skills
-- QGIS, Digitization, Aerial Imagery via WMS
+- QGIS, Digitization, Aerial Imagery via WMS, Geospatial Data Manipulation
-- CNNs, U-Net, Python, Data Augmentation, Tensorflow,
+- Convolutional Neural Networks (CNNs), U-Net Architectures, Python, Data Augmentation, TensorFlow

 ## Experimental Journey
 ### **Baseline Model: Random Forest Classifier**
 **Goal:** Establish very simply baseline with traditional method, and ensure data formatting is correct

-The first attempt used a Random Forest Classifier trained on disparate, pure features without spatial context (a flawed approach).
+The first attempt used a Random Forest Classifier.
+To train it, polygons for each class were manually labelled, and then the aerial image was masked on to it.
+This approach requires little space, but does not help the model understand any spatial relationships.
 | | |
 |-|-|
 | **Model** | Random Forest |